Badis42/azure_dcos/docs/createCenosAmi.md

 # Create CentOS 7.2 AMI

-*WARNING: If you are using a AWS Free Tier you will probably overrun your snapshot allowance and may incur some small charges.*
+*WARNING: If you are using a AWS Free Tier you will probably overrun your snapshot allowance and may incur some charges if you import an AMI.*

 ## Create VirtualBox VM
 - Start with minimum install of CentOS